pallets/flask/.github/ISSUE_TEMPLATE.rst

 **This issue tracker is a tool to address bugs in Flask itself.
-Please use the #pocoo IRC channel on freenode or Stack Overflow for general questions about using Jinja or issues not related to Jinja.**
+Please use the #pocoo IRC channel on freenode or Stack Overflow for general questions about using Flask or issues not related to Flask.**

 If you'd like to report a bug in Flask, fill out the template below.
 Provide any any extra information that may be useful / related to your problem.